ortus-docs/testbox-docs/suites,_tests_&_specs_oh_my/README.md

 |labels|false|---|string/list|The list of labels this test belongs to|
 |skip|false|false|boolean/udf|A boolean flag that makes the runners skip the test for execution.
 It can also be the name of a UDF in the same CFC that will be executed and MUST return a boolean value.|

-> **Important** If you activate the asyncAll flag for asynchronous testing, you HAVE to make sure your tests are also thread safe and appropriately locked.
+> **Caution** If you activate the asyncAll flag for asynchronous testing, you HAVE to make sure your tests are also thread safe and appropriately locked.

 <h3 style="color:grey">Tests</h3>
 TestBox discovers test methods in your bundle CFC by applying the following discovery rules: